spu-bigdataanalytics-211/class-materials/contents/map-reduce/README.md

 # Introduction to MapReduce Algorithm

+### Introduction

+This repo is the sample illustration for teaching big data analytics.
+Here, one of the key concepts of big data analytics, the MapReduce algorithm is explained in detail.

 The challanges of working a dataset that is larger than your computer RAM brings some serious problems that you may not able to solve, unless you use parallel programming, or big data algorithms.

 [MapReduce](https://research.google/pubs/pub62/) is one of those algorithms to help you overcome problems.